 For the ultimate in practicality, a headlamp makes working in dark, tight spots of your case even easier—since it’s strapped to your forehead, you can keep working without interruption.
 You can get a reliable one for about the same price as a nice flashlight, with this popular model coming in at $20.

 Additional recommended computer tools for PC building

 Every now and then, the screw holding your motherboard in place won’t come loose.
 Instead, the standoff underneath the mobo does, resulting in the screw and standoff spinning around as an unremovable unit.
 This is a more common occurance during repairs or upgrades, but it can also happen during a build when undoing a screwup.

-To fix this, you need to keep the standoff from moving while you loosen the screw—a job neatly filled by a small adjustable wrench (also known colloquially as a crescent wrench), which can be bought for under $15.
+To fix this, you need to keep the standoff from moving while you loosen the screw—a job neatly filled by a small adjustable wrench (also known colloquially as a crescent wrench), which can be bought for around $20, sometimes less.
 Slide it between the motherboard and the case, then clamp it down on the standoff.
 Then hold that pesky standoff in place to take out the screw.

 An adjustable wrench can also be used to tighten standoffs before you install a motherboard, if you don’t have a hex nut driver on hand.

 For dealing with loose standoffs, get an adjustable wrench with a slender head, like these 4-inch and 6-inch Channellock models.
 (Splurge version: This pocket-sized option with an ultra slim head.)
 Don’t want to spend that much?
 You can get away with this cheap 6-inch Stanley wrench as a preventative measure.
 Use it to ensure that the standoffs are tightened down properly before installing a motherboard.